History of circumcision

 Circumcision likely has ancient roots among several ethnic groups in sub-equatorial Africa, Egypt, and Arabia, though the specific form and extent of circumcision has varied.
-Ritual male circumcision is known to have been practiced by South Sea Islanders, Aboriginal peoples of Australia, Sumatrans, Incas, Aztecs, Mayans and Ancient Egyptians.
-Today it is still practiced by Jews, Muslims, Coptic Christians, Ethiopian Orthodox, Eritrean Orthodox, Druze, and some tribes in East and Southern Africa, as well as in the United States and Philippines.
+Ritual male circumcision is known to have been practiced by South Sea Islanders, Aboriginal peoples of Australia, Sumatrans, and some Ancient Egyptians.

-There are four types of circumcision.
-As practiced in Judaism and in the United States, the foreskin is completely removed.
-However, in ancient Egypt and elsewhere in Africa, only part of the foreskin was removed.
-In the Pacific Islands, the frenulum was snipped but the foreskin was left unmodified.
+Today it is still practiced by Jews, Samaritans, Druze, Coptic Christians, Ethiopian Orthodox, Eritrean Orthodox, Muslims, and some tribes in East and Southern Africa.
+Other countries with significant rates of circumcision include the United States, South Korea, and the Philippines.

-Circumcision and/or subincision, often as part of an intricate coming of age ritual, was a common practice among the Aboriginal peoples of Australia and Pacific islanders at first contact with Western travellers.
-It is still practiced in the traditional way by a proportion of the population.
+As practiced in ancient Egypt and elsewhere in Africa, only part of the foreskin was removed.
+However, in Judaism and in the United States, the foreskin is often completely removed.
+Circumcision and/or subincision, often as part of an intricate coming of age ritual, was a common practice among the Aboriginal peoples of Australia and most Pacific islanders at first contact with Western travellers.
+It is still practiced in the traditional way by some of the population.